ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 This example highlights a crucial insight about algorithms:
 Buying a computer that is twice as fast will reduce the time consumption of your task by half.
-Switching programming language to C from Python might yield a similar speedup.
+Switching programming language to C from Python might yield a similar speed-up.
 Both of those are nice, but switching from a linear time algorithm to a logarithmic one can reduce runtime by a factor of millions, reducing runtime from years to seconds.